Jia Yinghua: Early life

-After Premier Zhou Enlai died, Li Shuxian occasionally talked about how Premier Zhou cared about Puyi when he was alive.
+After Premier Zhou Enlai 周恩来 died, Li Shuxian occasionally talked about how Premier Zhou cared about Puyi when he was alive.
 Jia had quite a few interviews with her probing these things.
 In 1980, an article was published on Battlefield．People's Daily and Xinhua Digest, marking the initial joint publish of articles between him and Li Shuxian.
 Afterwards, Jia and Li Shuxian got ready to write The Later Half of the Last Emperor's Life under invitation from Zhou Lei, the then director of the editing department of Social Sciences Frontline.
 Jia went to a couple of hospitals and solicited the medical treatment records of Puyi and digested relevant content and wrote the outline and interview framework, altogether more than 50,000 Chinese characters.
 Unfortunately, his documents were taken away by a magazine reporter who came to him under an appointment, and that reporter published his own article using Jia's manuscripts.
 Several years later, Jia sued that reporter in a law court.
 The latter told the judges that Jia only had junior high school education and was not capable of writing articles or books independently.
 His words greatly injured Jia who from that day made up his mind to write out the story about the latter half life of Puyi.
 In the ensuing decade, Jia collected historic files over again.
 He interviewed more than 300 people who were associated with Puyi successively and had accumulated enormous first-hand documents.
-During this painstaking period of time, his footprints were seen in Changchun in the north, Guangdong in the south, Penglai in the east, and he even consulted historic files written by Johnston in the British Library during his visit to the United Kingdom.
+During this painstaking period of time, his footprints were seen in Changchun in the north, Guangdong 广东 in the south, Penglai in the east, and he even consulted historic files written by Johnston in the British Library during his visit to the United Kingdom.